ClusterHQ/build.clusterhq.com/README.rst

 Log in to 54.191.9.106 with the credentials from the ``auth`` section of the config file.

-The staging setup is missing the ability to notice builds happening.
+The staging setup is missing the ability to trigger builds in response to commits happening.

 Wheelhouse
 ----------